 Predator control within the Ark must be continuous and ongoing.
 Introduced predators are kept to low levels with a grid of bait stations, a network of traps and ongoing vigilance!

 This ongoing work allows existing populations of native wildlife such as plants, fungi, insects, frogs, bats and birds to recover.
 It also means we can safely return species that were once present in the Waitākere Ranges through our translocation programme.
-So far, there have been two successful reintroductions with kōkako and North Island robins/toutouwai now flourishing within the sanctuary.
+So far, toutouwai/North Island robins have been successfully reintroduced, and there is a growing population of North Island kōkako.

-Work on the concept of Ark in the Park started in 1999 and predator control began in 2002 on 300 hectares within the Waitākere Ranges Regional Park.
+The concept of Ark in the Park was first voiced in 1999, and predator control began in 2002 to protect 300 hectares within the Waitākere Ranges Regional Park.
 Over the years, we have seen native wildlife bounce back, and translocated species that were previously lost returned.
 Today, our thriving volunteer community services a network of traps and bait stations across more than 2,200 hectares.

 Photo by Grant Capill